WukLab/Hotpot/hotpot/Documentations/configurations.md

 Option: `DR_PAGE_NR_SHIFT`
 Explanation: This option determines the size of a data region.
 Since Hotpot currently only supports 4KB page size, so if you set DR_PAGE_NR_SHIFT to 10, that will make the region size to 4MB.

-### Maximum File Size
+### Maximum Dataset (File) Size
 Option: `DSNVM_MAX_REGIONS_SHIFT`
-Explanation: This option determins the maximum size of a hotpot file.
-A hotpot file consists of multiple data regions.
+Explanation: This option determins the maximum size of a hotpot dataset (or file).
+A hotpot dataset consists of multiple data regions.
 And the number of data regions equals to `1<<DSNVM_MAX_REGIONS_SHIFT`.
-Do note that the file concept is used by hotpot to reuse the posix file apis.
+Do note that the file concept is used by hotpot to reuse the posix file APIs.

 ### Number of Maximum Files
 Option: `NR_DSNVM_FILE`